tiacsys/bridle/boards/seeed/xiao_samd21/doc/index.rst

    .. zephyr-app-commands::
       :zephyr-app: zephyr/samples/hello_world
-      :board: seeed_xiao_samd21
+      :board: xiao_samd21
-      :build-dir: seeed_xiao_samd21
+      :build-dir: xiao_samd21
       :west-args: -p
       :goals: build
       :compact:

 #.
-Connect the Seeed Studio XIAO SAMD21 to your host computer using USB.
+Connect the XIAO SAMD21 to your host computer using USB.

 #.
 Connect a 3.3 V USB to serial adapter to the board and to the
    host.
 See the `Serial Port`_ section above for the board's pin